borhae/vehicle-control-loop/vrep-control-loop/README.md

 ## Existing Data
+There are different types of data available in the database
+### Driving Data
 All Data collected during the simulations are stored in a Mongo-Database.
 The final data-set assessed is named "data_available_at_2020-01-18" in database "indexed_trajectories".
 It encompasses the individual runs captured in:
 * car.sim_Chandigarh-20190709_183_max_scattered_targets
 * car.sim_Chandigarh-20190717_200_random_targets_4096Seed